a-little-srdjan/grapher/README.md

 # grapher
-Yet Another Tool for Analyzing Go Packages
+Graph analysis for Go packages

 ## Overview
 Grapher focuses on